 - Bake for 25 minutes in a 350 F oven.

 - While the casserole is baking, melt the 2 tbsp butter in the frying pan.
 Add panko and fry until it becomes golden.
 Remove from heat.

-- When the casserole is hot and bubbling, remove from oven and top with crispy panko crumbs and French fried onions.
+- When the casserole is hot and bubbling, remove it from the oven and top it with crispy panko crumbs and French fried onions.

 MAKE AHEAD INSTRUCTIONS: Prepare the casserole as described and stop before the baking step.
 Place in refrigerator for a day or two.
 Remove and finish as directed.

 *This recipe uses commercially available French fried onions.